Advertisement

 Hybrid/Partial

-Encrypted some channels, kept others open.
+Encrypted some channels or one side of the conversation, kept the rest open.
 Mixed public access.

 Alternative Methods